naomicurnow/Structure-Induction/README.md

 Additionally, the single best scoring graph is displayed in a figure window using Plotly.
 This allows interaction with the graph and ability to zoom, which can aid in understanding the graph structure when it is busy.

 NOTE: I am still playing around with the parameters of the plotting functions, and so (especially when using entity labels, and especially for large datasets) the plots are not always great.
-I recommend running `demo_ring_feat.py` for some pretty plots.
+I recommend running `demo_ring_feat.py` WITHOUT a `--plot_entity_labels` tag for some pretty plots.

 ## Start here!